 ---|---|

-Landlord Name/Address | All Units |
+Landlord Name and Address | All Units |

-Late Fees | All Units Charging Late Fees |
+Late Fees | All Leases Charging Late Fees |

-Lead Paint | All Units Prior to 1978 |
+Lead Paint | All Units Built Before 1978 |

-Landlord’s Name & Address
+Landlord’s Name and Address

-Applicable to all rental units in New Mexico.
+Applicable to all New Mexico rentals.

 Late Fee Disclosure

-The below is an example of a late fee section:
+This is an example of a late fee section:

 LATE FEE.
 If rent is not paid by the due date outlined in this lease, a late fee of ___% or $___ will be assessed to the balance after notice of late payment is provided.